Password Protected Live Streaming: What You Need to Know in 2025

 Domain and geo-restrictions add another layer of protection against your videos’ illegal viewing and distribution.

 Domain restrictions let you control where others can embed your video player.
-If you’re familiar with Youtube videos, you know how easy it’s to embed them onto any online video platform or web page.
-Unfortunately, professional platforms offer domain restrictions feature.
+If you’re familiar with YouTube videos, you know how easy it is to embed them onto any online video platform or web page.
+Unfortunately, professional platforms offer a domain restrictions feature.

-With a domain restrictions feature, you can limit the sites where your video can be embedded.
-For example, you can only white-list pages within your site.
-That way, the video player will not work when embedded on any other website.
+With the domain restriction feature, you can limit the sites where your video can be embedded.
+For example, you white-list pages within your site; that way, the video player will not work when embedded on any other website.

 Geo-restrictions follow a similar concept, but instead of white-listing or black-listing domains, you can white-list and black-list physical locations like countries.